This article will compare the Head Prestige Pro vs Wilson Pro Staff 97 to see how they compare to each other in terms of racket specs and playability.

 In my opinion, beginner to intermediate players will only hurt their progress if they try and play with either of these two tennis rackets as they are too heavy for most recreational tennis players to play with.

-Both rackets are also not very forgiving and have relatively small sweet spots so a beginner to intermediate player would be better off going for a lighter and more forgiving racket like the Wilson Pro Staff 97L or Head Boom MP.
+Both rackets are also not very forgiving and have relatively small sweet spots so a beginner to intermediate player would be better off going for a lighter and more forgiving racket like Wilson’s Pro Staff 97L or Head’s Boom MP.